Moobell1212/Elspeth-Meakin-s-react-portfolio/README.md

 - The project page contains:

-    - Bootstrap cards with a selecton of past projects created using a json file.
-These will have buttons with hover animations for the projects GitHub page and deloyed website (if applicable).
+    - A highlighted selection of my past projects (from a JSON file) formed of boostrap cards containing:
+        - The project title
+        - A gif or screenshot of the application
+        - Information on the project
+        - A animated button link to the deployed website (when applicable)
+        - A animated button link to the GitHub repository

+    - Bootstrap cards containing all the repositories on my GitHub using the GitHub API call containing:
+        - The project title
+        - The GitHub repository description of the project
+        - Dates that the repository was last updated, last pushed, and when it was created.
+        - A link to the deployed website (when applicable)
+        - A link to the GitHub repository

-    - Cards showing all the other repositories from my GitHub created using a GitHub API call.
-These repositories can be filtered by the date they are created and the date they were last updated via animated sort buttons.
+    - Animated filter buttons for the GitHub repositories for the date they are created, the date they were last updated, and the date they were last pushed.

 </br>

 - The contact page contains: